 gives a clear indication that the origins of the spring festival predate Christianity.
-Folklore alleges that witches flew off on broomsticks to dance with the devil at a legendary meadow named Blåkulla.
-On Maundy Thursday (skärtorsdag), you'll spot kids with painted faces and broomsticks.
-Some knock on doors asking for treats, much like American children do at Halloween.
+Folklore alleges that witches flew off on broomsticks to dance with the devil at a legendary meadow named Blåkulla (‘blue hill’), which Swedish parents are completely unfazed about their children re-enacting.

-3. Real eggs
+3. Real eggs everywhere

 Eggs often complement the pickled herring that is at the heart of most Swedes’ Easter meals, while others opt for salmon or dill.
-Another popular dish is 'Janssons Frestelse' which translates to ‘Jansson’s Temptation’.
+Another popular dish is Janssons Frestelse which translates to ‘Jansson’s Temptation’.
 It is a creamy casserole including potatoes onions and anchovies.
 All this will frequently be washed down by a glass (or three) of Swedish snaps.

 Summer holiday cottages are not just the preserve of the rich in Scandinavia, so plenty of people escape their urban apartments and join relatives for some respite in the forest or by the coast.

 6. Feathered twigs

 Swedes have been decorating small birch tree branches like this since the 1800s.
 These originally served as a reminder of Christ’s suffering and children would pretend to lash each other with them on Good Friday.
-Nowadays the feathers tend to be brightly coloured and tend to remain on the table.
+Nowadays the feathers are brightly coloured and tend to remain on the table.